uccser/cs-field-guide/docs/developer/test_suite.rst

 Adding Tests
 ==============================================================================

 When writing a new test function, it is important that the method name is as descriptive as possible.
 The method name should also be prefixed with ``test_`` as the test suite will only execute methods with this prefix.

 .. note::

   We use `Codecov`_ to check the coverage of our tests.
-  Every Pull Request should cover 100% of the difference (therefore increasing coverage), Travis will fail if this is not the case.
+  Ideally each pull request should cover 100% of the changes (therefore increasing the total project coverage).

 .. _Codecov: https://codecov.io/